 A splint is a piece of medical equipment used to keep an injured body part from moving and to protect it from any further damage.

-A splint is often used to stabilize a broken bone while the injured person is taken to the hospital for more advanced treatment.
+Splinting is often used to stabilize a broken bone while the injured person is taken to the hospital for more advanced treatment.
 It can also be used if you have a severe strain or sprain in one of your limbs.
-Placed properly, a splint will help ease the pain of an injury by making sure that the wounded area does not move.

 If you or a loved one is injured at home or during an activity, such as hiking, you can create a temporary splint from materials around you.

 The first thing you’ll need when making a splint is something rigid to stabilize the fracture.
 Items you can use include:

 - a board or plank

 - a rolled-up towel

 If you’re using something with sharp edges or something that might cause splinters, such as a stick or board, be sure to pad it well by wrapping it in cloth.
 Proper padding can also help reduce additional pressure on the injury.

 You’ll also need something to fasten the homemade splint in place.
 Shoelaces, belts, ropes, and strips of cloth will work.
 Medical tape can also be used if you have it.